cesartheroman/Products-API/README.md

 ## Performance Tuning + Optimizations Part 1 (Locally)

-### Initial Benchmark (on local machine)
+### Initial Benchmark
 An initial test using Postman on the most computationally heavy query showed a **response time of >1 minute**!
-With this benchmark in mind, an initial goal was to **optimize my SQL query itself down to under 50ms and a stretch goal of 10ms. **
+With this benchmark in mind, an initial goal was to **optimize my SQL query itself down to under 50ms and a stretch goal of 10ms.**
 <img width="1137" alt="Screenshot 2023-06-07 at 5 00 28 PM" src="https://github.com/cesartheroman/Products-API/assets/60380027/8c879525-15ee-45c4-a37d-dc5ede74d5d3">

 ### Client vs Pool